The cleome flower is a perennial plant if grown in USDA hardiness zones 10 or 11, but classed as an annual plant in other areas of the United States.

 As long as the soil drains away excess water quickly, then your cleome flower plants will do just fine.

-Planting this plant in dense clay soil may cause its roots to rot.
+Planting this plant in dense clay soil may cause its roots to rot even if you amend the clay soil.

 Temperature and Humidity